Fiserv/zelle-turnkey-solutions/docs/supporting-documents/xamarin.md

 }
 ```

-## a) ZelleSDK Integration for Xamarin(Android)
+## ZelleSDK Integration for Xamarin(Android)

 ### 1. Import Library

-Add the required library’s from NuGet for Xamarin android inside <AppName.android>.Packages.
+Add the required libraries from NuGet for Xamarin Android inside <AppName.android>.Packages.

-The library’s which is shown in the below image packages folder is required to launch ZelleSDK.
+The libraries shown in the below image packages folder are required to launch ZelleSDK.

 ![xamarin_android_package](../../assets/images/xamarin_android_package.jpg)

 ### 2. Add Required Permission

-Add the required permission and declare the respective class file path and tools:node="replace" inside application tag in Properties.AndroidManifest.xml file.
+Add the required permission and declare the respective class file path and tools:node="replace" inside the application tag in the Properties.AndroidManifest.xml file.

 ![xamarin_android_manifest](../../assets/images/xamarin_android_manifest.jpg)